AyushPatil2223/Crop-Disease-Detection/README.md

 # Crop-Disease-Detection
-The main file is present in master folder
+The model file is present in master branch